aczi0/KasterSite2/exampleSite/content/english/_index.md

   - name: Real-Time Planning
     title: Real-Time Planning
     image: "/images/rtp_1.png"
-    content: Production times varies for many reasons.
+    content: Overall Equipment Effectiveness varies for many reasons.
 This is why it's crucial to compound on this effect and ensure to stay on the right path.
-With real-time optimization, you can choose different factors that can affect your throughput such as overtime buffers, lateness acceptance, or simply by prioritizing specific products.
+      With real-time optimization, you can choose different factors that can affect your throughput such as overtime buffers, lateness acceptance, or simply by prioritizing specific products, and reschedule instantly.
     button:
       enable: true
       label: View More